paypal/nemo-core/README.md

 `@argument callback {Function}` (optional) - This function will be called once the `nemo` object is fully resolved.
 It may be called with an error as the first argument which has important debugging information.
 So make sure to check for an error.
 The second argument is the resolved `nemo` object.

+`@argument Confit object {Object}` (optional) - If a Confit object is passed, the configuration step is skipped and the passed object is used directly.

-`@returns {Object} or Promise {Promise} ` - With no callback passed, Nemo returns a Promise which resolves to the `nemo` object.
-With a callback passed, Nemo returns an empty object `{}` which will be resolved to the `nemo` object once the callback is called without error.
+`@returns nemo {Object|Promise}` - Promise returned if no callback provided.
+Promise resolves with the same nemo object as would be given to the callback.

-The `nemo` object has the following properties:
+ The nemo object has the following properties:

 * **driver** The live `selenium-webdriver` API.
-See WebDriver API Doc: http://selenium.googlecode.com/git/docs/api/javascript/class_webdriver_WebDriver.html
+See WebDriver API Doc: http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_WebDriver.html

-* **wd** This is a reference to the `selenium-webdriver` module: http://selenium.googlecode.com/git/docs/api/javascript/module_selenium-webdriver.html
+* **wd** This is a reference to the `selenium-webdriver` module: http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index.html

 * **data** Pass through of any data included in the `data` property of the configuration